 "An interrogatory is simply a question," write the San Diego-based divorce attorneys at Bickford, Blado & Botros, in a blog post.
 More often than not, both parties must answer any question by an attorney, whether it's yours or your spouses.
 Common questions you may be required to answer will be related to income, assets, and debts.
 They can also be used to have a party provide facts about their educational background, work history, and earning history, which could be helpful in presenting an alimony claim, says Reiter.

-Interrogatories can come in the form of customized questions by a lawyer (called "Special Interrogatories"), or be presented using an official form.
-In this form, questions regarding alleged agreements between spouses regarding assets, debts and support; claims for reimbursement, and claims for credits may be asked, explains Bickford, Blado & Botros.
-The point of all these questions?
+Interrogatories can come in the form of customized questions by a lawyer (called "Special Interrogatories") or be presented using an official form.
+In this form, questions regarding alleged agreements between spouses regarding assets, debts, and support; claims for reimbursement, and claims for credits may be asked, explains Bickford, Blado & Botros.
 Interrogatories help your attorney pinpoint what your spouse wants from you, what arguments they will plan to present to justify their claims, and vice versa.

 "The number of interrogatories is limited in each jurisdiction, so lawyers will work hard to craft these questions to get as much relevant information from each one," says Hoelscher.
 In California for example, that limit is 35.